 The hours are an inevitable downside to working for a firm the size of CC.
 Long hours and huge deals, however, are features of life at all large firms, and there's no suggestion that CC is anything other than completely typical.
 Though it rankles associates when, as one put it, the money is "crap ... compared to the US firms."
 And perhaps work allocation could be better, as one lawyer notes that whilst "some are overloaded ... others are deathly quiet".
 For those burning the midnight oil, an associate says "proper support staff" are provided "through the 24-hour Document Production Unit" as well as "excellent CC club sandwich and chips delivered to your desk".

-In the 2019 RollOnFriday Firm of the Year survey, Clifford Chance was scored top of the Magic Circle for pay.
-And that was before they all bumped up NQ pay to £100k or thereabouts.
-Lawyers at CC are paid "too much to complain", said a junior solicitor.
+In the RollOnFriday Firm of the Year survey, Clifford Chance was scored top of the Magic Circle for pay.
+Lawyers at CC were paid "too much to complain", said a junior solicitor.

 Work-life balance did come in for a slating, however.
 As you would expect at a top City firm, putting in the hours is expected.
 "You feel the daggers of eyes as you try and sneak into the lifts before 6pm", said one solicitor.
 "Chasing money-hungry clients" meant catching them brought "pretty unreasonable expectations".
 But, said a colleague, US firms "are far worse" and "other Magic Circle firms are equally as bad".
 As for Silver Circle firms - they "are going belly up".

 As for work colleagues, one associate says that the "dominance of the grey shoe brigade" is "living proof that the geeks shall inherit the earth".
 Another lawyers complains of "greedy partners" who are "totally out of touch with what is a decent lifestyle".
 However, others report of "nice and unpretentious" staff and that there are "fewer chippy sociopaths" than at other firms.